CosmoGen: A genetic algorithm framework for the exploration of dark energy dynamics: Evolutionary methods

-Evolutionary algorithms also need to handle a second problem, namely the problem of overfitting.
-For this, the algorithms in general aim for a balance between an accurate fit and a simple equations.
-Indeed, while more complex functions can achieve higher accuracy on specific datasets, they tend to generalize poorly due to overfitting.
-Hence, limiting the model complexity is an important point, since simpler and interpretable expressions, though not always the most accurate, frequently exhibit a more reliable extrapolation behavior.
-Achieving this balance between accuracy and simplicity to derive the ``best” equation for a given dataset requires a procedure for managing these two aspects.
-Several methods exist for evaluating this balance.
+Evolutionary algorithms also need to handle a second problem, namely, overfitting.
+For this, the algorithms in general aim for a balance between an accurate fit and simple equations.
+Indeed, while more complex functions can achieve a higher accuracy on specific datasets, they tend to generalise poorly due to overfitting.
+Hence, limiting the model complexity is an important point since simpler and interpretable expressions, though not always the most accurate, frequently exhibit a more reliable extrapolation behaviour.
+Achieving this balance between accuracy and simplicity to derive the `best' equation for a given dataset requires a procedure for managing these two aspects.
+This can be done by including a penalty for complex models in the fitness evaluation or, alternatively, (as done in this work) by applying an evolutionary strategy with a large initial population and a population of mixed generations at each iteration, which prevents a fast increase of model complexity.